dvdzkwsk/flux-wizard-demo/README.md

 Halcyon
 -------
-A lightweight, Flux-oriented Wizard platform for React.
-Wizards and steps provide clean life cycle hooks, and the flux stores are designed to support concurrent (nested) wizards.
+A lightweight Flux-based Wizard platform for React.
+Wizards and steps provide clean life cycle hooks, and the Flux stores are designed to support concurrent (nested) wizards.

 Requirements
 ------------